 Response activities to whale or dolphin strandings are high risk, complex operations that require experienced personnel.

-however, in the event of a mass whale stranding, volunteers may be required.
-Volunteers will undergo onsite training with volunteers required to comply with DELWP protocols and operation standards at all times.
+However, in the event of a mass whale stranding, volunteers may be required.
+Volunteers will undergo onsite training and comply with DELWP protocols and operation standards at all times.

 Large whale entanglement emergencies

 Human safety is the number one priority during entanglement operations.
 Whale entanglement response activities are extremely high risk and complex operations that require trained and experienced personnel.

 These whales are very large and don't understand that the rescue team are trying to help, so their behaviour is often unpredictable and response crews need to understand and assess the risks.

 For these reasons, volunteers are not allowed to be involved in a whale or dolphin entanglement operation.